michihodges/webpack-basics/README.md

 ```

 ## Review
 Webpack has been installed and configured to the point that it can be run in the command line.
-Don't worry - there will be an error, because the config file is still empty and requires more configuration ;)
+Don't worry - there will be an error, because the config file is still empty and requires more configuration which will be covered in the next branch ;)

 ## [Main Branch](https://github.com/michihodges/webpack-basics)
 ## [Next Branch](https://github.com/michihodges/webpack-basics/tree/04-webpack-entry)